hblasum/zotero-fs/README.md

 ======================

-	* zotero-fs is based on the fuse user file system implementation and the Perl Fuse module
+	* zotero-fs is based on the fuse user file system implementation and the Perl Fuse module.
 	* ZoteroRoDB.pm operates on the zotero database ("model");
 		zotero-fuse/zotero-fuse.pl ("view") creates a virtual file
 		system based on fuse; zotero-fs is just a start script for